 Approximately 5,600 square feet of polished Dakota Mahogany granite StoneLite® panels were used for the project and were able to meet the building exterior design intent due to their lightweight nature.
 StoneLite® was able to reduce the installation cost while increasing the strength and impact resistance of the original structure.

 Choosing to renovate with a quality stone veneer like StoneLite® can improve a building’s overall aesthetic as well as its functionality.
-The Portage County Prosecutor’s Office was not only significantly expanded, but also beautified and preserved for generations to come.
+The Portage County Prosecutor’s Office was not only significantly expanded but became a beautiful addition to the community.